This post is also available in: हिन्दी (Hindi)

 During the decode stage, the control unit (CU) will decode the instruction in the CIR.
 The CU then sends signals to other components within the CPU, such as the arithmetic logic unit (ALU) and the floating-point unit (FPU).
 The ALU performs arithmetic operations such as addition and subtraction and also multiplication by repeated addition and division via repeated subtraction.
 It also performs logic operations such as AND, OR, NOT, and binary shifts as well.
 The FPU is reserved for performing floating-point operations.

-Components of Instruction Cycle
+Components of Instruction Cycle In Computer Organization

-Following are the main components of every instruction cycle:
+The following are the main components of every instruction cycle:

 1. Fetch Cycle